KevinxDx3/KevinxDx3/README.md

 ## 🚀 About Me
-Hi my name is Kevin, Im currently a student at the EPN and Im learning the programming career.
+Hi my name is Kevin, Im currently a student at the EPN and Im learning the programming carreer.
 Im work in a family store.
+Im working in diferent web projects based in Laravel